 Agriculture is one of the UK’s fastest growing sectors and employment rates for graduates are extremely high.
 Roles are varied and include farm manager, animal nutritionist, land agent, soil scientist and supply chain management.
 Positions away from the practical application of being on a field are also available in research, technology and marketing.

-Agriculture Entry Requirements
+Agriculture UK Entry Requirements

 - Typical International Baccalaureate requirements: Minimum 30 points.